George Joseph (insurer): Political activities

 Joseph was active in the opposition to California Proposition 103 which regulated providers of insurance to individuals in California.
 Proposition 103 requires insurance carriers to file rates and receive prior approval before using the rates, and required all insurance carriers to roll back rates 20%.
 Joseph fought to repeal parts of the law in 1993, based on the grounds that the law promoted increased litigation in the insurance industry and that the law restricted competitive actions by insurance carriers.

-Personal life
+Personal life and death

-Joseph is listed in the 2017 Forbes richest men in the world list, with an estimated net worth of US$1.6 billion.
+Joseph was listed in the Forbes billionaire's list, with an estimated net worth of US$2.5 billion, as of January 2026.

+Joseph died on August 26, 2026, at the age of 104.